PreetamGKatakali/100Days-Of-Coding/Day25/README.md

 - Write a program to find heap sort.

 ### JavaScript
-- Understanding about the async in the javascript.
+- Understanding about the promise in the javascript.

 ## Installing the Java and Node
 Follow Links :